stefanthurnherr/sms-temperature-control/README.md

 Initial hardware setup
 ----------------------
 * Connect the temperature sensor to correct power/ground/data pins on the Pi using a 'pullup' resistor of 4K7 Ohm.
 See sensor specification and my corresponding python script.
 Adafruit.com also has a nice tutorial [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing/hardware).
 My temperature sensor has cable colors red=3V3, black=GND and white=DATA.
-* Connect the relay to the correct Pi pins - check with specification and my corresponding python script
+* Connect the relay to the configured (in my.cfg) GPIO pins on the Pi - see your relay specification

 Initial software setup